Nahidzeinali-web/MLOPs-Projects/README.md

 🔗 [View Project](https://github.com/Nahidzeinali-web/End-to-End_Pipeline_Project2)

+### ✅3.
+Wait!!...

 ## 🧭 My Learning Journey

 This portfolio reflects my personal journey in learning and applying MLOps, DevOps, and AI deployment best practices.
 Each project represents a new skill, tool, or workflow I’ve studied and built independently.
-My goal is to deepen my understanding and contribute clear, practical examples that help others in their MLOps journey.
+I aim to deepen my understanding and contribute clear, practical examples that help others in their MLOps journey.

 I'll update this space with new projects, insights, and tools as I master end-to-end AI systems.